Mollyraeprice/finalproject/README.md

 Once we had a good look at our data and Barrett connected the database to Jupyter Notebook, we started testing it in the machine learning model that Claire had built and tested previously.

 Compared Models:
-- Random Forest Regression
+- Random Forest Regressor
-- Linear Regression
+- XGBoost

-After comparing the accuracy of the ML models, the better performing model was now the new focus.
+- Multiple Linear Regression

 ## Machine Learning Model